aurelia/aurelia/docs/user-docs/developer-guides/router-lite/viewports.md

 {% embed url="https://stackblitz.com/edit/router-lite-hierarchical-viewport?ctl=1&embed=1&file=src/my-app.ts" %}

-If you open the example in a new tab, you can see how the URLs are constructed.
+If you open the example in a new tab, you can see how the URL paths are constructed.
 For example, when you click a product link, the URL is `/42/details` or `/products/42/details`.
 This also means that when you try to navigate to that URL directly, the product details will be loaded from the start.
 It essentially creates shareable URLs.